Theeradej Wongpuapan

-Theeradej Wongpuapan (Kane) (ธีรเดช วงศ์พัวพันธ์) (born December 3, 1977, in Bangkok, Thailand), is a Thai actor and presenter.
+Theeradej Wongpuapan (Ken) (ธีรเดช วงศ์พัวพันธ์) (born December 3, 1977, in Bangkok, Thailand), is a Thai actor and presenter.
 His father, also an actor in Thailand, persuaded him to start his career in acting.

 Theeradej is currently one of Thailand's most popular actors.
 He gained popularity after his work in the series called Song Rao Nirun Dorn.
 All his projects from that point on, TV dramas, movies and even TV commercials, have become popular among Thais.

 According to the Suan Dusit poll, Theeradej was voted the most popular Thai male star six years in a row from 2006 to 2011 and was honored the Most Popular Star Hall of Fame in 2012, along with Thongchai McIntyre & Pachrapa Chaichua.

 He received the Golden Television Awards for Best Leading Actor a record four times for his work in Ey Mah Lek (2002), Song Rao Nirun Dorn (2005), Sawan Biang (2008) and Sood Sanaeha (2009).